 Diversity and inclusivity: Making every community have their voice at work

-During our Blue Door Expo in October 2020, we chaired a ‘Lessons for leaders’ discussion group focussed on diversity and inclusivity.
+During our Blue Door Expo in October 2020, we chaired a ‘Lessons for leaders’ discussion group focussed on inclusivity and diversity at work.
 Our expert panel considered the corporate responsibility of every organisation to not only be fair and trustworthy, but to create an environment where every employee feels comfortable to be their whole selves, as well as providing representation and support to the communities they serve and are a part of.

-Listen to Episode 7 of our Blue Door Podcast to get a summary of the key discussion points below.
+Listen to Episode 7 of our Blue Door Podcast to get a summary of the key diversity and inclusion discussion points below.

 Here’s how they responded:

 David Clarke, Director of Services at Royal National Institute of Blind People (RNIB)

 “From my discussions with corporate organisations, I have some very positive conversations.
 I certainly don’t see any resistance to the idea that more needs to be done.
 So wherever businesses are on their diversity and inclusivity journey, it’s important to talk a bit less, and start doing a bit more – because your business will reap the benefits.

 “At RNIB, for example, we work closely with organisations on employee retention, and we act to prevent 3000 people losing their jobs each year.
 Our attention is now turning to pre-employment, and how best to assist blind and partially sighted people to make the most of the workplace opportunities on offer.”